harnoor12345678/student-induction-program/README.md

 Thanks to respected Dr Arvind Dhingra sir.He helped me alot in understanding how actually our friend circle should be .
 I also learned how to interact with people.He also encourage us to build our personalities as per our career path .
 Allover I realised that now being a part of gndec I have many responsibilities.
 I will do my best so that I can make my gndec teachers proud.
 ##DAY3
+Our day started in auditorium with a session led by Dr Randhir sir .He helped us to register in github .
+He helped us in signing up in github and then further we made our account and repository.
+It helps in doing work practically and professionally.